Blowing from a gun: Before 1857

 Sometimes, although a person was condemned to death, he might hope for a pardon or a commuting of the punishment.
 In 1784, a regiment mutinied over lack of pay.
 Lieutenant General Laing suppressed the rebels and ordered twelve to be blown from guns.
-The last of the twelve was very lucky, however: Bound to the cannon's mouth, he had to endure three times that the fuse burnt out.
+The last of the twelve was very lucky, however: while he was bound to the cannon's mouth, the fuse was lit but burnt out three times.
 He then asked Lieutenant General Laing whether he was really destined to die in this manner, and Laing chose to pardon him.
 In 1795 Midnapore, five sepoys were condemned in court-martial to be blown from guns on account of mutiny, three others to be hanged.
 Their cases were appealed, however, and their sentences were commuted to be dismissed from service instead.
 In Barrackpore Mutiny of 1824, occasioned by the resentment of sepoys to being shipped to the front in the First Anglo-Burmese War, four days after the bloody suppression of the mutiny, one of the leaders, Bindee Tiwarree of the 47th regiment was found hiding, disguised as a faqir.
 In the ensuing court-martial, he was condemned to be blown from a gun, but instead he was hung in chains, and after his death his body was placed in a gibbet for a few months.
 In 1836, a sepoy was found guilty of having fled before the enemy and abandoned his European officers.
 Rungish was condemned to be blown from a gun, but the sentence was commuted into "transportation beyond the sea".